Symmetries and stabilization for sheaves of vanishing cycles: Background on perverse sheaves

-satisfying extra conditions using vanishing cycles, as well as the condition that on points it should correspond to the classical notion of a polarization of a pure Hodge structure (including positive definiteness).
+satisfying the extra conditions using vanishing cycles described on \cite[(5.1.6.2) on p.~956 and (5.2.10.2) on p.~968]{Sait1}, as well as the condition that on points it should correspond to the classical notion of a polarization of a pure Hodge structure (including positive definiteness).

-Next, let $\MHM(X)$ denote the category of polarizable mixed Hodge modules \cite{Sait1,Sait3}.
-Mixed Hodge modules carry functorial weight filtrations, with graded pieces being polarizable pure Hodge modules.
+Next, let $\MHM(X)$ denote the category of graded polarizable mixed Hodge modules \cite{Sait1,Sait3}.
+A graded polarizable mixed Hodge module carries a functorial weight filtration $W$, with graded pieces being polarizable pure Hodge modules, see \cite[\S 5.2.10, p.~967-8]{Sait1}.
 The forgetful functor $\rat: \MHM(X) \ra \Perv(X)$ to the appropriate category of perverse $\Q$-sheaves on $X$ is faithful and exact; faithfulness in particular means that a morphism in $\MHM(X)$ is uniquely determined by the underlying morphism of perverse sheaves.
-The Tate twist functor extends to $\MHM(X)$.
+The Tate twist functor extends to $\MHM(X)$; under this functor, the weight filtration $W$ of the mixed Hodge module is changed to $W[−2n]$ with $W[−2n]_i = W_{i+2n}$ as on \cite[p.~855]{Sait1}.
 The duality functor $\bD^H_X$ also extends to $\MHM(X)$ and is compatible with Verdier duality on the perverse realization.
-Polarizability means the existence of a polarization \cite[\S 5.2.10, p.~967-8]{Sait1} on the graded pieces.
+There is also a forgetful functor $\MHM(X)\ra \mathop{\rm Mod}_{\rm rh}(\cD_X)$ to regular holonomic $\cD$-modules, even for singular spaces.